CaseyHaralson/pinkyring-server-template/README.md

 ## Getting Started

-Note: you will need docker installed.
+Note: you will need docker installed and running.

 ### Run Everything Locally